percona/pxb-docs/docs/create-partial-backup.md

 * Use the `--databases-file` option to list the databases

+!!! note "Mutual exclusion"

+    The `--tables` and `--databases` options are mutually exclusive.
+If you use both options in the same command, XtraBackup ignores `--databases` and only uses `--tables`.
+Use only one of these options per backup operation.

 ## The `–-tables` option

+The first method involves the xtrabackup `--tables` option.
+This option accepts either:
+* A comma-separated list of fully qualified table names in the format `database.table` (for example, `db1.t1,db1.t2,db2.t3`)
-The first method involves the xtrabackup –tables option.
-The option’s value is a regular expression that is matched against the fully-qualified database name and table name using the `databasename.tablename` format.
+* A POSIX regular expression surrounded by single quotes that is matched against the fully-qualified database name and table name using the `databasename.tablename` format

 To back up only tables in the `test` database, use the following
 command: